mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 {{< book >}}
 if you have never done Django before,
 {{< /book >}}
-then there will still be holes in your knowledge
+there will still be holes
+in your knowledge
 (which we will plug together!), and some of the views will not make much sense.

 ### RedirectView

-This is a view to use
-when you want to send users
-of your site
-to a different place.
+Use the `RedirectView` to send users of your site to a different place.
 You *could* make a view
 that returns an `HttpResponseRedirect` instance, but this class-based view can handle that for you.